Casual-Ness/TAT-FUFP/README.md

 ├──img │ ├── Framework_1.png

 Dataset
-We evaluate our method on TaxiBJ in four time periods with different proportions of training data.
-The sun-dataset, P4, is shown in: ├──data │ ├── P4.rar Entire dataset can be available from 'https://github.com/yoshall/UrbanFM/tree/master/data'
+We evaluate our method on two datasets, TaxiBJ in four time periods with different proportions and BikeNYC.
+The sun-dataset, P6 (e.g. BikeNYC), is shown in: ├──data │ ├── P6.rar.
+Entire TaxiBJ dataset can be available from 'https://github.com/yoshall/UrbanFM/tree/master/data'